Skip to main content

 Hints

-Jigsaw supports hints, which are represented through a shaky gesture between matching puzzle pieces.
+Jigsaw supports hints.
+When a player clicks "Hint," matching puzzle pieces on the board will move slightly to show that they fit together.
 Jigsaw hints are enabled by default, but they can be disabled under the game editor's Scoring tab.

 Steps to disable jigsaw hints